staticdeploy/staticdeploy/website/docs/guides-using-a-fallback-asset.md

 asset in the entrypoint's bundle, the bundle's fallback asset is served instead.

-A bundle's fallback asset is specified when creating the bundle, using the `--fallbackAssetPath` option of the StaticDeploy **cli** `bundle` command.
+A bundle's fallback asset is specified when creating the bundle, using the `--fallbackAssetPath` option of the StaticDeploy CLI `bundle` command.
 The value of the option must be the absolute path - relative to the bundled directory - of one of the bundle's assets.
 The default value is `/index.html`, which assumes the existence of an `/index.html` asset.

 It's also possible to specify the HTTP status code that StaticDeploy uses when serving the fallback asset by setting the `--fallbackStatusCode` option (the